fehler/break/break-schedule.md

 An early evening talk on the theme: ‘What happens when we ‘break’ design?’
 This talk asks questions in advance of the following day’s speakers.
 It seeks to prime the brain beforehand.

-###Typecast Open House (Times TBC)

-Belfast is rapidly establishing itself as a key player on a digital world stage.
-Andy McMillan’s sterling work with Build needs no introduction.
-The team at [Typecast](http://typecast.com) are taking the wonderful world of web typography to new heights.
-Cargo’s recently unveiled [Brewbot](http://www.brewbot.io) is rightly winning the praise it deserves (who wouldn’t want to, as Fast Company put it, “Brew beer with an iPhone?”).
-Belfast is firmly on the map, right where it deserves to be.

-We’re delighted to be partnering with the team at Typecast to run a Typecast Open House with drinks and nibbles.

 ###Pre-Party (Times TBC)

 We’ll round out the night with a pre-party designed to continue the conversation.
-This is informal and will probably congregate around The Duke of York and The John Hewitt.
+This is informal and will probably congregate around The Duke of York, The John Hewitt and The Dirty Onion.

 Thursday, 13 November, 2014